 Myriarch requires no installation.
 Simply extract the contents to any directory of your liking, then study the enclosed ReadMe file for further instructions.

-You need IntelliJ IDEA 2017.3.4 and Oracle JDK 9.0.4 to load the included project files.
+You need IntelliJ IDEA 2021.1 to load the included project files.
+I used Oracle JDK 10.0.2 for development, but any JDK version 8 or later is fine.
 The source package also contains a prebuilt Javadoc class reference.

-java.xml, and so could be used on any platform that supports a fairly minimal Java 9 installation.
+java.base on Java SE 9 and later, and so could be used on any platform that supports a minimal Java 8 installation.